 Accredited graduate schools of librarianship require a bachelor's degree for admission.
 A major in any subject is acceptable.
 A reading knowledge of two modern foreign languages is a requirement for admission to most graduate schools of librarianship; this requirement is normally satisfied by the successful completion of one college year in each of the languages.
-Students considering librarianship as a career should consult the prelibrary program adviser in the Library.
+Students considering librarianship as a career should consult a member of the Library staff.